KunalBansall/Assignment-Submission-Portal/README.md

 bcryptjs: For password hashing.
 dotenv: To manage environment variables.
 express-validator: To validate incoming requests.
-multer: For handling file uploads (if applicable).
-OAuth2: For Google authentication (optional).
+OAuth2: For Google authentication .
 ```